News

 Ethereum (ETH), Solana (SOL), Polkadot (DOT), Cardano (ADA), Cosmos (ATOM), Tezos (XTZ).

-- Offers a short list of coins for staking
+• Offers a short list of coins for this

 Bybit is a Singapore-based exchange recognized for its advanced trading tools and high-yield staking options.
 It attracts users with its strong liquidity, fast transaction speeds, and flexible earning opportunities.
 Bybit serves over 50 million users globally and is known for its reliable platform, offering features like spot trading, derivatives, and margin trading with up to 100x leverage, appealing to both new and experienced traders.